-Before you visit these Disney World restaurants, it’s important to understand the various restaurant options available to guests.
-Disney offers three levels of restaurants.
+Before you visit these Disney World restaurants, it’s important to understand the various restaurant options and dining experiences available to guests.
+Disney offers three levels of restaurants, and all of them offer good food.
 These include the following:

 Table Service Restaurants: These are sit-down restaurants with waiter service.
 These restaurants can be a great break from the sun and from walking, but many of them do require reservations (or reservations are strongly recommended).

 Quick Service Restaurants: These are counter service restaurants without wait service.
 There are no reservations required or accepted, and so they are great for a quick meal or snack.
 Because they can get crowded throughout the day, I’d generally recommend going early or later for shorter lines and more seating.